 Are there alternative ways of selling to guarantee a quick sale?

-You can get the process started by securing a no-obligation instant valuation with us today.
+You can get the process started by securing a no-obligation free valuation with us today.
 Alternatively, give us a call on 0800 566 8490 and one of your property experts will be able to discuss the options available to you.